razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 The code above formed the basis of the first iteration of the raywenderlich.com search page.
 However, we were quick to realize that some searches were not returning optimal results.
 For example, under certain conditions, searching for "core data" would sometimes return content that didn't have the term "core data" in the title.
 The term may have been in the body text of the content, but since it was missing from the title, the results felt irrelevant to the search term.

 The example here shows how some results were getting ranked higher even if the search term was not in the `name` field.
 By default, `pg_search` sorts results by a rank result of all the queried columns combined as a single value.
-For some records, the lower ranked columns affected the rank value too much and the results did not appear intuitive:
+For some records, the lower-ranked columns affected the rank value too much and the results did not appear intuitive:

 ```
 irb:> Content.search('firebase').limit(5).map(&:name)